mlyg/unified-focal-loss/README.md

 For our experiments, we make use of the Medical Image Segmentation with Convolutional Neural Networks (MIScnn) open-source python library: https://github.com/frankkramer-lab/MIScnn

-To use each loss function, for example, the asymmetric Unified Focal loss can be passed directly into model.compile:
+To use each loss function, they can be called in model.compile where the hyperparameters can be specified (otherwise default values used):

+For example:
 model.compile(loss = asym_unified_focal_loss(), ...)